 They celebrated here when Frankfurt won the German Cup against Munich last summer.

 Frankfurt’s airport is the largest and the busiest in Germany.
-There is a possibility that when flying to any cities in Germany, you will have a connecting flight here.
+There is a possibility that when flying to any city in Germany, you will have a connecting flight here.
 If you have at least 4-5 hours to spare, you better go out of the airport and spend your time here at Romerberg.
 The train ride from the airport to the city is just 15 minutes and from the central station, the square is just 15-20 minutes walk.

 I stayed in Frankfurt for 3 days and two nights.
 Because I had an early train ride to Stuttgart, I checked in myself at Savoy Hotel which is just a few steps from the train terminal.
 The small room has got everything you need – that is – if your needs are simple, like mine. 😉 They have their own bar and the hotel is surrounded by restaurants, groceries, and bars.
 If you want to stay in hostels, you can find them here.